Arvo Mets: Biography

 Arvo Mets was born in Tallinn to an Estonian Orthodox father and a Lutheran mother.
-Although neither of his parents spoke Russian, he was able to learn the language on his own.
+Although neither of his parents spoke Russian, he could learn the language on his own.
 He was educated at the Leningrad Library Institute and later at the Maxim Gorky Literature Institute in Moscow.
-He lived most of his life in Moscow where he edited a few literary magazines.
-From 1975 till 1991 he worked as an editor for the “New world” magazine (rus. “Новый мир”).
+He lived mostly in Moscow where he edited a few literary magazines.
+From 1975 to 1991 he worked as an editor for the “New world” magazine (rus. “Новый мир”).
 Arvo Mets organised poetry reading in the “Taganka” literary club (rus. “На Таганке”).
 During his lifetime he published four collections of his poems.
 The book of his selected poems appeared posthumously, in 2006.
 His works also appeared in the best Russian literary magazines.
 A number of his poems have been translated into English, Dutch, Hindi, Serbian and other languages.

-His complete poems appeared 2021 in Swedish translation by Alan Asaid: Tallinns stenar.
+His complete poems appeared in 2021 in Swedish translation by Alan Asaid: Tallinns stenar.
 Samlade dikter 1962–1996 (Bokförlaget Faethon).